Dedalo01/gaetano_montalto_FS0623_S10L2/README.md

-# Getting Started with Create React App
+# Getting Started with this simple App

-This project requires the use of react-bootstrap
+This project requires the use of react-bootstrap, use `npm i` to install everything you need on your local machine.

 ## Available Scripts